compoundingeffects/bigpictureschool/neurobiology.md

 ## The big picture: brain systems

-At the largest scale, neural circuits are organized into specialized systems, each handling a different job.
+At the largest scale, networks of neurons are organized into specialized systems, each handling a different job.

 **Sensory systems** are your brain's input channels.
 Specialized cells in your eyes, ears, skin, and other organs detect signals from the outside world — light, sound, pressure, temperature — and send that information to the brain through dedicated processing pathways.
 At each stage, the brain extracts more meaningful features: edges become shapes, shapes become objects, objects become scenes.